After a long time, I read something that I wanted to read again..

 You project the past on your future and want that past moment.
-You want to feel the exhilaration that was the specific moment and want that to experience again.
+You want to feel the exhilaration that was a specific moment and want to experience that again.

 You are either regretting or reliving the past, or yearning for the future full of happiness.

-The human nature has made the present immaterial.
-The present is looked at as a tiny thread that connects this big, glorious or horrifying, full-of-missed-opportunities past with the always uncertain, happiness-lies-ahead future.
+Human nature has made the present immaterial.
+The present is looked at as a tiny thread that connects this big, glorious, or horrifying, full-of-missed-opportunities past with the always uncertain, happiness-lies-ahead future.